Weld-preheating

 Weld-preheating requirements, if prescribed by applicable Code or by engineering considerations, must be spelled out in Welding Procedure Specifications (WPS).

-In general, when welding mild steel, characterized by low carbon content and low hardenability, in applications without exceptional mechanical strength requirements or restrained joints, only a minimum Weld-preheating may be appropriate, depending on thickness.
 For less than 25 mm (1 in) preheat is generally not required except for drying if needed.

-For low alloy steels which develop higher mechanical properties upon heat treatment, a suitable range of Weld-preheating shall be specified, to avoid the rapid cooling that could dangerously affect joint microstructure and properties.
-The rate of cooling in the range from 800 0C to 500 0C has the highest influence in hardenable steels.
+For such materials a suitable range of Weld-preheating shall be specified, to avoid rapid cooling that could dangerously affect joint microstructure and properties.

 For quenched and tempered high strength low alloy steels, it is imperative to establish the minimum but not to exceed the maximum temperature given by handbooks or by manufacturers.
-In fact a too high temperature Weld-preheating reduces the cooling rate too much, resulting in the transformation of austenite in ferrite (with islands of high carbon martensite) or coarse bainite, where both structures lack the strength and toughness required.

-Codes and Handbooks can give indications as to the recommended minimum preheat temperature to be applied for every thickness range, except that special conditions may require a thoughtful increase to improve results.
+Codes and Handbooks can give indications as to the recommended minimum preheat temperature to be applied for every thickness range.

-A method involving the calculation of a factor called the Carbon Equivalent (CE) from the composition of a given steel (expressed as the weight percent results from chemical analysis) represent an attempt to reduce the influence of the amount of each of the elements present, to a single number.
+A useful method involves the calculation of a factor called the Carbon Equivalent (CE) from the composition of a given steel.

 An accepted empirical expression of CE is that proposed by the International Institute of Welding (IIW) as follows: